mr2raccoon/caactus/README.md

 ### C.1 Setup config.toml-file
 - copy config/config.toml to your working directory and modify it as needed.
 - the caactus scripts are setup for pulling the information needed for running from the file
+- in the following commands, replace `\path\to\config.toml` with your actual path
+  - CAVE: for Windows users make sure to change the backlash fro `/path/to/config.toml` to `\path\to\config.toml`, when copying the path to your working directory

 ## D Training
 ### D.1.
 Selection of Training Images and Conversion